calmm-js/partial.lenses/README.md

 `L.augment({prop: obj => val, ...props})` is given a template of functions to compute new properties.
-When not viewing or setting a defined object, the result is undefined.
+When not viewing or setting a defined object, the result is `undefined`.
 When viewing a defined object, the object is extended with the computed properties.
 When set with a defined object, the extended properties are removed.

 For example: